Concrete Settlement Damage in Knoxville

 If soil washes out from below your slab, it no longer receives the support it needs and can start to sink.

-Excess water causes soil below your concrete to swell.
+Excess water causes soil below your concrete to swell, and is a common cause of concrete damage in Knoxville.
 Once that water eventually evaporates, soil will start to shrink and leave the slab above it unsupported.

 Drought causes soil to shrink.
 As it shrinks, it leaves voids below the surface of the concrete that the slab will eventually settle into.

 Depending on the type of soil around your home, your concrete may be prone to sinking.
-Sandy soil washes away easily, while soil with a high clay content is prone to shrinking and swelling with changing weather.
+Sandy soil washes away easily, while soil with a high clay content is prone to shrinking and swelling with changing weather, which is a common cause of foundation crack in Knoxville homes.

 Poor Soil Compaction upon Installation